jesanma97/rest-service-price-product/README.md

 - **Maven**: Required to build the JAR file.
 - **Docker**: Required to build and run the Docker image.

+## Resources

+In the `src/main/resources` directory, you will find:

+1. **Postman Collection**: A Postman collection is included with all the tests for the API endpoints.
+This collection can be imported into Postman to easily test the API.

+    - **File**: `RestServicePriceProduct.postman_collection.json`
+    - **Usage**: Import the file into Postman by selecting `Import` in Postman and choosing the `RestServicePriceProduct.postman_collection.json` file from the `resources` directory.

+2. **Swagger Documentation**: The API is fully documented using Swagger.
+The Swagger YAML file provides a detailed description of each endpoint, including request parameters, response formats, and error codes.

+    - **File**: `rest-service-price-product.yaml`
+    - **Usage**: The Swagger documentation can be viewed by importing the `rest-service-price-product.yaml` file into a Swagger UI tool or by using online Swagger editors such as [Swagger Editor](https://editor.swagger.io/).

 ## Project Setup

 ### Spring Boot Configuration